Revisiting the phenomenon of bouncing of inertial particles crossing density stratified interfaces: Materials and methods

+The experiment setup is shown schematically in \autoref{Figure: Experimental Setup}.
 The experimental apparatus consists of a glass tank ($0.15 \times 0.3$ m cross-section, 0.6 m depth) with two protected sides to minimize laser reflections and improve imaging contrast.
-The key innovation in our setup is the implementation of simultaneous particle tracking velocimetry (PTV) and flow visualization, enabling direct observation of sphere-fluid coupling.
+The key factor in our setup is the simultaneous use of sphere and tracer image velocimetry (PIV/PTV), which enables direct observation of sphere and fluid motion.

-To explore the role of fluid properties systematically, we conducted two distinct series of experiments: \begin{itemize} \item Series A: Water-salt stratification \item Series B: Water-glycerol stratification \end{itemize}
+To explore the role of fluid properties systematically, we conducted two distinct series of experiments: \begin{itemize} \item Series \textbf{A}: Water-salt stratification \item Series \textbf{B}: Water-glycerol stratification \end{itemize}

-This design facilitates the maintenance of consistent density ratios $\rho_{s}/\rho_{1,2}$ and $\Delta \rho = \rho_{2} - \rho_{1}$ that are in line with those evaluated in earlier studies~\cite{Abaid2004AnFluids, Camassa2022CriticalFluid, Wang2024BouncingLayer}, while simultaneously enabling an increase in density ratios through the manipulation of viscosity, $\nu_{1,2}$.
-It is our position that viscosity is a critical parameter for defining particle-fluid interaction, the importance of which has been insufficiently recognized in previous research.
-Emphasizing viscosity yields results, providing valuable insights that enhance our understanding of the behaviors and interactions of a particle and a density-stratified layer.
+In series A, the density ratios $\rho_{s}/\rho_{1,2}$ and $\Delta \rho = \rho_{2} - \rho_{1}$ closely matched those reported in previous studies~\cite{Abaid2004, Camassa2022, Wang2024}.
+In series B, we systematically increased the density ratios and varied the fluid viscosities, $\nu_{1,2}$.
+The viscosity settings yield new insights into the interaction mechanisms of settling spheres across density stratified layers.

-Complete parameter ranges for both series are provided in Table~\ref{Table : Combined Parameters}.
-As shown in the table, our experiments span Reynolds numbers $Re_1 = 110.5-387.4$ (upper layer) and $Re_2 = 0.1-227.7$ (lower layer), extending beyond previous studies.
-More importantly, it extends the previous studies regarding $\Delta \rho$ for this range of Reynolds numbers.
-We achieved this using a different combination of stratified fluid layers with higher viscosity (lower Reynolds number) and an almost order of magnitude larger density ratio, $(\rho_s - \rho_1)/\rho_2 \approx 0.05$, compared to previous works of \citet{Abaid2004AnFluids, Camassa2022CriticalFluid, Wang2024BouncingLayer}.
-Because we use spheres very similar to the experiment of \citet{Wang2024BouncingLayer}, our experiments with low-density ratio $\Delta \rho$ closely replicate their data.
+As shown in Table~\ref{Table : Combined Parameters}, our experiments span Reynolds numbers $Re_1 = 106.6-438.8$ (upper layer) and $Re_2 = 1.1-264.3$ (lower layer), in some cases extending the regimes of previous studies.
+We achieved the extended range using different combinations of stratified fluid layers with higher viscosity and lower Reynolds number, observing bouncing in an almost order of magnitude larger density ratios, $(\rho_s - \rho_1)/\rho_2 \approx 0.05$, compared to previous works of \cite{Abaid2004, Camassa2022, Wang2024}.
+Several of our experimental runs for the lower end of density ratio $\Delta \rho$ are close to the parameter range of \cite{Wang2024}, allowing us to compare our results directly.